Surgical Care at Banner Community Hospital

 We understand there are a lot of details to attend to when planning for surgery.
 To help with this process, we’ve prepared a fact sheet on Preparing for Surgery that will give relevant information and appropriate contacts.
 Please don’t hesitate to contact us with any questions.

 Planning for discharge is just as important as planning for admission.
 We will work with the patient during their stay to meet any discharge needs.
 Please let us know of any concerns.

 Family-Centered Patient Care

-Our Surgical Care staff focuses on a approach to quality patient care that focuses on communication and education.
-From the time you are prepped for surgery until your recovery, our team emphasizes a family-centered approach to help ease any anxiety you or your family members may have.
+Our Surgical Care staff focuses on a proactive approach to quality patient care that includes communication and education.
+From the time the patient begins preparing for surgery through the time the patient is recovering, our team involves family members in discussions about care and treatment, to help ease any anxiety a patient may have.

-You may experience some discomfort following your surgical procedure.
-There are many methods available to keep pain levels to an acceptable level that will allow you to participate in therapy and rest.
-Discuss these options with the surgeon and anesthesia provider and review our additional information on pain management.
+It is likely the patient will experience some discomfort following their surgical procedure.
+There are many methods available to keep pain levels to an acceptable level that will allow a patient to participate in therapy and rest.
+Discuss these options with the surgeon and anesthetist and review our additional information on pain management.